 This type of guitar is a good choice for beginners because it's easier to play and maintain than the larger dreadnought guitars or smaller parlor-style models.

 Other closely related instruments are the auditorium, grand concert, and tenor guitars.

-In recent years, there have been a few new types of guitars introduced to the market that are expected to become very popular for their unique design and tone.
-Some of these more modern styles include cutaway body acoustics as well as hybrid guitars.
+In recent years, there have been a few new acoustic guitars types introduced to the market that are expected to become very popular for their unique design and tone.
+Some of these more modern guitar styles include cutaway body acoustics as well as hybrid guitars.
 A good example of one type of hybrid guitar is a combination of an acoustic bass guitar and a regular six-string acoustic guitar built into one single body.

 There are different types of acoustic guitars available for purchase these days.
-It's best to determine the specific style you need based on your own individual playing preferences.
+It's best to determine the specific style of guitar you need based on your own individual playing preferences.